brewaa/stellar-checkout/README.md

 ```

 ## Integration
-1. Copy and paste the StellarCheckout Drop-in UI initialization code into a page on your web site.
+1. Copy and paste the StellarCheckout Drop-in UI initialization code into a page on your web site
 2. Configure the initialization code with your API key, amount and redirect URL (or custom javascript via the onSubmit callback)
-3. Direct customers to the StellarCheckout page yyou just created
+3. Direct customers to the StellarCheckout page you just created

 ## Create an API key